Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

 \subsection{Implementation Details}

-As described in Sec~\ref{sec:knowledge_distillation}, we procedurally generate two supervised learning datasets using \texttt{gpt-4o}.
+As described in Sec.~\ref{sec:knowledge_distillation}, we procedurally generate two supervised learning datasets using the \texttt{gpt-4o-mini} model.
+This model offers a trade-off between cost and performance and supports structured outputs, thereby simplifying parsing and reducing errors caused by hallucinations or format violations.
 The generated data span $N_{\mathrm{objects}}=\texttt{3824}$ unique object categories, with dataset sizes of \texttt{92K} samples for containment and \texttt{7.5K} samples for co-occurrence.
 Dataset generation required approximately three hours per dataset.
+We provide examples of the prompts used in Fig.~\ref{fig:all_prompts}.

-We then use a frozen SBERT embedder to vectorize the inputs and train two 3-layer MLPs.
+We then use a frozen SBERT embedder (22.7M parameters) to vectorize the inputs as described in Eq.~\ref{eq:vectorize}, resulting in vectors of size $384\times2=768$ and train two 3-layer MLPs, with layers (512, 256, 128) each, totaling 558K parameters per relational model.
+For all symbolic, simulation, and real-world experiments, we used the same model checkpoints trained as described in Sec.~\ref{sec:implementation}.
+Unless stated otherwise, the agent's hyperparameters are fixed across all experiments as shown in Tab.~\ref{tab:hyp}.